JoaoVitorPimenta/DrainageBasinGeomorphology/README.md

 **Output:**
 **Shape parameters** - Shape parameters calculated, for each basin, in .csv.

+## Calculate inundated area
+This tool calculates the inundated area from the EAV curve, it uses the elevation associated with a user-given curve parameter, and then plots the area below that elevation.

+**Inputs:**
+**Drainage basins** - Vector layer containing drainage basin features.

+**DEM** - Digital Elevation Model in the area of the drainage basins.

+**Parameter** - The elevation - area - volume graph variable to be used to calculate the elevation of the inundated area.

+**Parameter value** - The numerical value of the elevation - area - volume graph variable to be used to calculate the elevation of the inundated area.

+**Nodata value for output band** - The NoDataValue value of the output raster layer band.

+**Output:**
+**Inundation raster** - The raster of the inundated area, the raster band represents the depth related to the inundated area, that is, the bathymetry.

+**Inundation vector** - The vector with the inundated area, in the vector attribute table has the EAV curve variables related to the parameter provided by the user.

 ## Recommendations
 All inputs must be in a projected coordinate system for consistent results.